hugheylab/pmparser/cran-comments.md

 ### Local

+`devtools::check()`:

   0 errors ✓ | 0 warnings ✓ | 0 notes ✓

 ### R-hub

+`devtools::check_rhub()`:

+  0 errors ✔ | 0 warnings ✔ | 1 note ✖

+  ❯ checking for detritus in the temp directory ...
+NOTE Found the following files/directories:
+    'lastMiKTeXException'

+See results for [Windows](https://builder.r-hub.io/status/pmparser_1.0.16.tar.gz-7c295fe76dd64afdac4541030567c42f), [Ubuntu](https://builder.r-hub.io/status/pmparser_1.0.16.tar.gz-aa5fdb1f25ae49aabe4188b7cffba9ab), and [Fedora](https://builder.r-hub.io/status/pmparser_1.0.16.tar.gz-bf42f4c7ae324c94bcd7a0fb8ca9b8cc).

+### GitHub Actions

   0 errors ✓ | 0 warnings ✓ | 0 notes ✓

+See results for Mac, Windows, and Ubuntu [here]().

 ## Changes from current CRAN release

-All ftp URLs have been changed to https.
-In addition, tests were failing because PubMed updated the XML files, so the generated database tables were different than expected.
-The internet resources were still available and this was not affecting the functionality of the package itself.
-The test standards have now been updated accordingly, so the tests are passing locally, on [R-hub](https://builder.r-hub.io/status/original/pmparser_1.0.15.tar.gz-fc8283366c414a8ba6f0d92ae970ac0c), and on [GitHub Actions](https://github.com/hugheylab/pmparser/actions/workflows/check-deploy.yaml).
+The test standards have been updated to include the latest version of the readme file on PubMed, which was the source of the test failures.